darrylsosborne/amazon-fsx-workshop/fsx-for-windows/README.md

 This will show solutions architects how to take advantage of a fully-managed Windows native file system for various application workloads like home directories, web serving & content management, enterprise applications, analytics, and media & entertainment.

-This workshop will cover how to create and initiate an incremental file-system-consistent backup of a file system, as well as how to access the file system from broad range of clients from both Windows and Linux EC2 instances to Amazon WorkSpaces and AppStream 2.0.
-We will also restore a backup as a new file system and setup Microsoft Distributed File System (DFS) Replication between two file systems.
-For those of you who want to consolidate multiple file systems under a single namespace, we'll also spend time setting up DFS Namespaces with two file systems to achieve double the capacity and throughput.
+This workshop will cover how to create and initiate an incremental file-system-consistent backup of a file system, as well as how to access the file system from a broad range of clients from Windows and Linux EC2 instances to Amazon WorkSpaces and AppStream 2.0.
+We will also restore a backup as a new file system and setup Microsoft Distributed File System (DFS) Replication between two file systems across Availability Zones.
+For those of you who want to consolidate multiple file systems under a single namespace, we'll spend time setting up DFS Namespaces with two file systems to achieve double the capacity and throughput.

 ### Informational